actualbudget/actual/docs/contributing/project-details/index.md

   },
 ```

-So, you might see some changes being made in the Actual repository but them changes are not reflected in your deployment despite you having the latest version pulled, why?
+So, you might see some changes being made in the Actual repository but those changes are not reflected in your deployment despite you having the latest version pulled, why?
 Because Actual hasn't been updated in [NPM](https://www.npmjs.com/package/@actual-app/web).

 Actual is only updated in NPM when a release is created.